MASTERS ASSISTANT COACH

 Mendota Rowing Club (MRC) in Madison WI is looking for an assistant coach for our post- collegiate/master’s (adult) rowing program.

-This is a part-time position that requires coaching two to four mornings a week generally between 5:15am and 7:00am from April through October.
+This is a part-time position that requires coaching two to four mornings or evenings a week generally from April through October.
 There may be an opportunity in the winter to coach indoor rowing two to three times per week.

 This position includes a complimentary club membership (if coaching 2 or more days a week), supplementary regatta day pay, and opportunities for professional development.

 Four years or more rowing or coxing experience.

 Coaching experience or experience teaching rowing.

 US Rowing Association Level 2 Coaching Certification or ability to attain it within 1 year of hire.

 Competent at driving a safety launch.
 Wisconsin boaters’ safety course certified (can be obtained upon hire).

 Able and willing to drive the club trailer to regattas.